Investigating Data Pruning for Pretraining Biological Foundation Models at Scale: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Major Project of Guangzhou National Laboratory (Grant No. GZNL2024A01003, GZNL2023A02007, GZNL2025C02028 to Jiao Yuan), National Natural Science Foundation of China (Grant No. 32400547 to Jiao Yuan), Pearl River Talent Recruitment Program (2023QN10Y296 to Jiao Yuan), Guangzhou Young Top Talent Program, National Key R\&D Program of China (2023YFF1204701 to Jiao Yuan), the Chinese University of Hong Kong (CUHK; award numbers 4937025, 4937026, 5501517 and 5501329 to Yu Li), Shenzhen Medical Research Fund (Grant No. A2503002 to Yu Li), the IdeaBooster Fund (IDBF23ENG05 and IDBF24ENG06 to Yu Li), partially supported by a grant from the Research Grants Council of the Hong Kong Special Administrative Region (Hong Kong SAR), China (project no. CUHK 24204023 to Yu Li), a grant from the Innovation and Technology Commission of the Hong Kong SAR, China (project no. GHP/065/21SZ and ITS/247/23FP to Yu Li), and the Research Matching Grant Scheme at CUHK (award numbers 8601603 and 8601663 to Yu Li) from the Research Grants Council, Hong Kong SAR, China.
+This work was supported by Shenzhen Medical Research Fund (Grant No. A2503002 to Yu Li), the Major Project of Guangzhou National Laboratory (Grant No. GZNL2024A01003, GZNL2023A02007, GZNL2025C02028 to Jiao Yuan), the National Natural Science Foundation of China (Grant No. 32400547 to Jiao Yuan and Grant No. 62472097 to Weizhong Zhang), High-Quality Development Project of Shanghai Municipal Commission of Economy and Informatization (Grant No. 2024-GZL-RGZN-02010 to Weizhong Zhang), AI for Science Foundation of Fudan University (FudanX24AI028 to Weizhong Zhang), Pearl River Talent Recruitment Program (2023QN10Y296 to Jiao Yuan), Guangzhou Young Top Talent Program, National Key R\&D Program of China (2023YFF1204701 to Jiao Yuan), the Chinese University of Hong Kong (CUHK; award numbers 4937025, 4937026, 5501517 and 5501329 to Yu Li), the IdeaBooster Fund (IDBF23ENG05 and IDBF24ENG06 to Yu Li), partially supported by a grant from the Research Grants Council of the Hong Kong Special Administrative Region (Hong Kong SAR), China (project no. CUHK 24204023 to Yu Li), a grant from the Innovation and Technology Commission of the Hong Kong SAR, China (project no. GHP/065/21SZ and ITS/247/23FP to Yu Li), and the Research Matching Grant Scheme at CUHK (award numbers 8601603 and 8601663 to Yu Li) from the Research Grants Council, Hong Kong SAR, China.